Back to Projects

 In collaborating with the state-wide network of Excel by Eight, the Batesville Area Chamber and area partners are creating a model of change for building and repairing Independence County’s resource grid.
 This model is fueling a statewide movement, aiming to propel Arkansas to the top of national rankings on child health and education outcomes.

-Jennifer Douglas, Batesville School District
+Rachel Horn, Batesville School District

 Abbi Limbaugh, Cedar Ridge School District

-Novella Humphrey, Southside School District
+Lisa McGhee, Southside School District

-Dr. Leslie Milton, Tooth Be Told Pediatric Dentistry
+Dr. Lesley Milton, Tooth Be Told

-Mindy Shaw, Batesville Preschool
+Mindy Shaw, Batesville School District

-Nikki Yonts, Lyon College
+Dr. Nikki Yonts, Lyon College

 Excel by Eight